Federazione Italiana Mercanti d'Arte

 Very good condition

-Rare late-Renaissance bronze sculpture, entirely modeled and finished in patinated terracotta.
+A rare late Renaissance bronze sculpture, finished in terracotta.

-It depicts a highly hieratic image of St. Peter standing and worked in the round with impressive realism.
+It depicts a powerfully hieratic image of a standing Saint Peter, wrought in the round with impressive realism.

-The Author creates a work of extreme artistic level, managing to highlight a perfect combination of great strength and unsurpassed stylistic elegance.
-The dark and severe face of the Saint touches the highest points of sculptural art and stands out decisively from the infinite folds of his robes, which amaze with their lightness and very fine movement.
+The artist has created a work of the highest artistic standard, achieving a perfect combination of great strength and unsurpassed stylistic elegance.
+The Saint's dark, stern face reaches the pinnacle of sculptural art and stands out decisively from the infinite folds of his robes, which astonish with their lightness and exquisite movement.

-The work, which embodies all the characteristics of the most representative Mannerist sculpture, is similar to the excellent production of the famous Flemish sculptor Jean de Boulogne, Italianized as "Giambologna" (Douai, 1529 – Florence, 1608) and was certainly created by an artist of his circle.
+The work, which embodies all the characteristics of the most representative Mannerist sculpture, is comparable to the excellent production of the famous Flemish sculptor Jean de Boulogne, Italianized as "Giambologna" (Douai, 1529 – Florence, 1608), and was certainly created by an artist from his circle.

-Giambologna, pseudonym of Jean de Boulogne, (Douai, 1529 – Florence, 13 August 1608) was a Flemish sculptor active particularly in Florence.
+Giambologna, pseudonym of Jean de Boulogne, (Douai, 1529 – Florence, August 13, 1608), was a Flemish sculptor active primarily in Florence.

-Born in Flanders (now in France), in 1529, still very young, in 1550 he arrived in Rome to study ancient statues and the works of the moderns of the time, in particular those of Michelangelo.
+Born in Flanders (now France) in 1529, while still very young, he arrived in Rome in 1550 to study ancient statues and the works of modern artists of the time, particularly those of Michelangelo.

-Giambologna remained in Rome for only a couple of years, spent largely practicing making numerous terracotta and wax models, always maintaining the relationship with the great Florentine Master in his language.
+Giambologna remained in Rome for only a couple of years, spending most of it practicing, creating numerous terracotta and wax models, always maintaining his connection with the great Florentine master.

-He perhaps never met Michelangelo in person, but his art impressed him to the point of pushing him to emulate and then surpass his models.
-Buonarroti's immense art always constituted the benchmark against which to measure oneself but without limiting oneself to passive imitation.
-In his works there is a strong propensity for the dynamism of figures clearly inspired by Michelangelo, but Giambologna became the most important mannerist sculptor in Florence for the originality of his production, made up of large and small marble and bronze statues.
-His works were able to conquer the taste and appreciation of demanding clients and great connoisseurs, such as those gathered around the Florentine Medici court.
+He may never have met Michelangelo personally, but his art so impressed him that he emulated and subsequently surpassed his models.
+The immense art of Buonarroti always served as a benchmark against which to measure himself, but without limiting himself to passive imitation.
+His works exhibit a strong propensity for the dynamism of figures clearly inspired by Michelangelo, but Giambologna became the most important Mannerist sculptor in Florence for the originality of his production, consisting of marble statues and bronzes of both large and small scale.
+His works won the appreciation of discerning patrons and connoisseurs, such as those gathered around the Medici court in Florence.

 San Pietro Giambologna contact us